What is an anxiety disorder?

 How are Anxiety Disorders Treated?

 Mental health professionals use specially designed interview and assessment tools to evaluate for anxiety disorders.
 Diagnosis is based on the individual’s report of intensity and duration of their symptoms and the doctor’s observation of the individual’s attitude and behavior.
-A doctor will decide if a specific anxiety disorder causes the symptoms and degree of dysfunction.
+A doctor will decide if a specific disorder causes the symptoms and degree of dysfunction.

-Since each anxiety disorder has different symptoms, the exact treatment depends on the type of disorder, but the most common treatment is a combination of medication and psychotherapy.
+Since each disorder has different symptoms, the exact treatment depends on the type of disorder, but the most common treatment is a combination of medication and psychotherapy.
 Learn more about our treatment methods.

 Read more on our blog about the symptoms and treatment of anxiety disorders.